 Pests and Diseases

-Fortunately, Pachypodiums are very rarely attacked by insects, and also fungi are scarce.
+Fortunately, Pachypodiums are rarely attacked by insects, and fungi are scarce.
 It is always better to solve the problems that may occur mechanically (such as spraying water on the leaves when beetles are on) or to try biological and organic products.
 Most of the problems come from the treatment and cultivation, so it is important to first think before treating the plant with an aggressive product because the consequences for the plant could be very bad.

 Source: seedsplants.com